Tenyryas/Area-Server-Launcher/README.md

 # How to use

-Drop it into your Area Server folders, and drag & drop Netslum_server.exe on it.
+Drop it into your Area Server folders, and double click.
 Each server needs it's own folder.